 And, if you and your partner are avoiding one another or tip-toeing around important discussions, therapy can help you overcome that discomfort.
 We can help you open up in new, healthy ways.
 What’s keeping you from trying therapy may be the very thing holding back your relationship.
 Stop avoiding the problem.

 You deserve expert relationship advice, communication skills and a loving partnership.

-If you’re ready to heal or would like to learn more about couples, marital, or family therapy, please call 858-350-4300 or email firstname.lastname@example.org for a free 15-minute phone consultation.
+If you’re ready to heal or would like to learn more about family, couples, or marriage counseling, please call 858-350-4300 or email firstname.lastname@example.org for a free 15-minute phone consultation.
 Our offices are located in San Diego and Encinitas, CA.